doironm1ATWIT/DS_Foundations_Final_Project/README.md

 * tempo
 * time_signature

-The objective of this project is to see if we can use these features to predict track_genre of a song.
+The objective of this project is to see if the usee these features can predict track_genre of a song.

 When selecting the data, all NaN values were dropped from the dataset to avoid any problems.
 The features track_id, artists, album_name, track_name, and explicit were dropped from the dataframe as these features will not be helpful in predicting genre.